Stop Inspections from Killing Deals!Daniel Dobbs2025-03-06T08:33:22-08:00

 However, what they find may or may not be a problem.
 The buyer will need to decide whether or not to investigate further to see if a real issue exists.

-Prepare the client for what they will receive in their email, so they won’t be alarmed by all that is written in the inspector’s report.
+Prepare the client for what they will receive in their email so they won’t be alarmed by everything in the inspector’s report.

 5. Seek Outside Expert

-Having an expert investigate further into an issue the home inspector discovered can alleviate the buyer’s concerns, so they feel comfortable in moving forward in the transaction.
+Having an expert investigate further into an issue the home inspector discovered can alleviate the buyer’s concerns and make them feel comfortable moving forward in the transaction.

-An additional inspection can confirm a system or structural element of the home is in good working order, or a serious issue needs to be addressed before closing the deal.
+An additional inspection can confirm whether a system or structural element of the home is in good working order or whether a serious issue needs to be addressed before closing the deal.

-Hire a licensed electrician, plumber, roofer, and contractor to inspect the components of the property to see if they are sound and in working order.
+Hire a licensed electrician, plumber, roofer, and contractor to inspect the property’s components to ensure they are sound and in working order.
 It costs more, but you have licensed pros who know what to look for.

 6. Don’t Ask the Seller to Fix Everything

-Be realistic on the requested items to be repaired or replaced by the seller.
+Be realistic about the items requested to be repaired or replaced by the seller.
 Adversarial relationships are challenging to manage.
-Keep the list realistic, noting the significant issues the seller should take care of before closing.
+Keep the list realistic, noting the significant issues the seller should handle before closing.

 7. Be Careful with Your Words